5 Ways Pressure Washing Can Damage Your Home

 #1 Get Water in Your House or Attic

 While it’s easy to think that your house can handle some water, the reality is that the exterior of your home is not made to withstand the kind of pressure that is used with a high-pressure washer.
 Using a powerful pressure washer on your home can force water through window and door seals.
 Water can end up soaking hardwood floors, carpet or furniture.
-It can also end up in your attic, leading to potential mold problems.
+It can also end up in your attic.

 #2 Water in Your Walls